dmjtsh/huawei_course/7-differentiator/README.md

 💥Bailando Differentiator💥
 ====
 ## Description
-This differentiator is the part of System Programing Course in **MIPT**.
+This differentiator is a part of the System Programing course in MIPT.
 It can differentiate any expressions.
 ## How it works?
 ### Input: